aros-development-team/AROS/arch/all-android/README.txt

  An intensive development is needed to remove these limitations.

+ However, it's actially possible to run AROS in both landscape and portrait orientation.
+Just hold the device in a desired position before running AROS.
+AROS display driver will autodetect the current orientation and stick to it.
+At the moment you have to completely shut down AROS (select 'Power Off' in Wanderer) and restart it in order to change the orientation.
+One day this will change and you'll be able to select either portrait or landscape screen in ScreenMode preferences program.

  5. DEBUGGING.

  For Java part AROS build system creates a complete Eclipse project.
 It's located in